smfrench/smb3-utils/mount.cifs.rst

   specifies the username to connect as.
 If this is not given, then the environment variable USER is used.

-  Earlier versions of mount.cifs also allowed one to specify the username in a ``user%password`` or ``workgroup/user`` or ``workgroup/user%password`` to allow the password and workgroup to be specified as part of the username.
-Support for those alternate username formats is now deprecated and should no longer be used.
-Users should use the discrete ``password=`` and ``domain=`` to specify those values.
+  Users must use the discrete ``password=`` and ``domain=`` options to specify relevant values.
+Including these in the ``username=`` option is no longer supported.

   While some versions of the cifs kernel module accept ``user=`` as an abbreviation for this option, its use can confuse the standard mount program into thinking that this is a non-superuser mount.
 It is therefore recommended to use the full ``username=`` option name.

 password=arg|pass=arg
   specifies the CIFS password.
 If this option is not given then the